sin5678/inav_cn_wiki/Getting-started-with-iNav.md

 ## Notes / Common issues

+* Old version of iNav configurator, verify that your on the latest version see [link](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel).
+If it has failed to update, simple uninstall configurator and install it again.

 * Unable to enable NAV related modes, See [Link](https://github.com/iNavFlight/inav/wiki/Navigation-modes) for possible reasons for why.

 * iNav does not show "GPS Signal Strength" for each satellite in the Cleanflight configurator, instead only the first one is used to show [HDOP](https://en.wikipedia.org/wiki/Dilution_of_precision_%28GPS%29)